kyma-project/kyma/docs/application-connector/docs/08-02-get-client-certificate.md

 ## Call the Metadata and Event services on local deployment

-When you connect an external solution to a local Kyma deployment, you must pass the NodePort of the `application-connector-nginx-ingress-controller` to successfully call the Metadata Service and the Event Service.
+When you connect an external solution to a local Kyma deployment, you must pass the NodePort of the `application-connector-ingress-nginx-ingress-controller` to successfully call the Metadata Service and the Event Service.

 - To get the NodePort, run:
   ```
-  kubectl -n kyma-system get svc application-connector-nginx-ingress-controller -o 'jsonpath={.spec.ports[?(@.port==443)].nodePort}'
+  kubectl -n kyma-system get svc application-connector-ingress-nginx-ingress-controller -o 'jsonpath={.spec.ports[?(@.port==443)].nodePort}'
   ```
 - When you send requests to the Metadata Service and the Event Service, pass the NodePort along with the generated certificate and key.
 For example:
   ```